vFiNALE/cloudflare-error-page/README.md

 ### How to show real user IP / Cloudflare Ray ID / data center location in the error page so that it looks more realistic?

 Ray ID and user IP field in the error page can be set by `ray_id` and `client_ip` properties in the `params` argument passed to the render function.
 The real Cloudflare Ray ID and the data center location of current request can be extracted from the `Cf-Ray` request header (e.g. `Cf-Ray: 230b030023ae2822-SJC`).
-Detailed description of this header can be found in [Cloudflare documentation](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ray (https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ray)).
+Detailed description of this header can be found at [Cloudflare documentation](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ray).

 To lookup the city name of the data center corresponding to the three letter code in the header, you can use a location list from [here](https://github.com/Netrvin/cloudflare-colo-list/blob/main/DC-Colos.json)